Back

 Elderly population:

-No special dose adjustment is required in elderly patients.
+No specific dose adjustment is required in elderly patients.
 Due to the possible adverse reaction profile (see section 4.4), elderly patients should be monitored with particular care.

-No dose reduction is required in patients with mild to moderate impairment of renal function (for patients with severe renal insufficiency, see section 4.3).
+No dose reduction is required in patients with mild to moderate renal impairment (for patients with severe renal insufficiency see section 4.3).

-liver function (for patients with severe liver failure, see section 4.3).
+hepatic function (for patients with severe hepatic insufficiency see section 4.3).

-MIG Junior is not recommended for use in children under the age of 1 year or with a body weight of less than 10 kg.
+MIG Junior is not recommended for use in children under 1 year of age or weighing less than 10 kg.

 For oral use and for short-term use only.
 The bottle should be shaken well before use.

-The oral suspension can be taken without regard to food.
-For patients with a sensitive stomach, it is recommended that MIG Junior be taken during meals.
+The oral suspension can be taken regardless of food.
+For patients with sensitive stomachs, it is recommended that MIG Junior be taken with a meal.

 History of bronchospasm, asthma, rhinitis, angioedema or urticaria associated with the use of acetylsalicylic acid (ASA) or other non-steroidal anti-inflammatory drugs (NSAIDs).

-Active or history of recurrent peptic ulcer/haemorrhage (two or more separate episodes of proven ulcer or haemorrhage).
+Active or history of recurrent peptic ulcer/bleeding (two or more separate episodes of proven ulceration or bleeding).

-History of gastrointestinal bleeding or perforation related to previous NSAID treatment.
+History of gastrointestinal bleeding or perforation associated with previous NSAID treatment.

 Cerebrovascular or other active hemorrhage.